Adjusting the roundabouts will shorten the journey

-Combined with the use of new, more advanced transport platform, the on-going works will contribute to bring down to 2 to 3 nights the duration of the journey -- as compared to the 5 nights that were originally anticipated.
+Combined with the use of new, more advanced transport platform, the on-going works will contribute to bring down to two or three nights the duration of the journey—as compared to the five nights that were originally anticipated.

 The ITER Itinerary